8 Strength & Endurance Principles for Enduro and Motocross

 Poor posture in the gym is the equivalent of trying to convince your wife to watch an American Chopper marathon with you.
 You can do it all you want, but you’re ultimately just wasting your time.

 You’ve more than likely sacrificed this one before, I know I have.
-It’s tough to make time to workout, especially when you’re not motivated to do it.
+It’s tough to make time to workout, primarily when you’re not motivated to do it.
 But always keep in mind that the stronger you get and the more endurance you have, the better rider you will become.

 You can always make the time.
-And don’t think it has to be 30-minute workouts everyday.
+And don’t think it has to be 30-minute workouts every day.
 If you put in 10 minutes every other day into your rider fitness routine, you’re still doing something.
-And that’s the key… doing something.
+And that’s the key, doing something.
 Use improving your strength and endurance as motivation and go out there and make it happen!

 If you have any questions or anything to add, please leave them in the comments or on our FaceBook page!